Structural adaptation and rate accelerated estimation in bivariate functional data: Methodology

 The remainder term $O\left(\Delta^{\zeta \wedge |H_1(\mathbf{t}) -H_2(\mathbf{t})|} \right)$ will be discussed in Section \ref{sec:angle-cor}.
 Proposition \ref{prop:alpha-prop} allows us to find a function of the angle by examining the ratios of mean-squared variations, as in \eqref{eq:mean-squared-variation}, by searching \textit{solely along the canonical basis}.
 In order to focus on the main idea of directional regularity, we will consider the case where $H$ and $\alpha$ are constant over $\mathcal{T}$.
-In theory, the general case can be established by considering a local, pointwise study of our methodology.
-Hereafter, the notational dependence of $H$ and $\alpha$ on $\mathbf{t}$ will sometimes be suppressed.
-When the directional regularity is constant over $\mathcal{T}$, more stable estimates can be obtained by averaging over the design points.
+Under this condition of $H$ and $\alpha$ being constant over $\mathcal{T}$, the function $g$ defined in Proposition \ref{prop:alpha-prop} will be constant over $\mathcal T$ as well.
+Hereafter, the notational dependence of $H$, $\alpha$ and $g$ on $\mathbf{t}$ will be suppressed.
+For instance, $g(\alpha(\mathbf t), \mathbf t)$ will simply be denoted by $g_{\alpha}$.
+When the directional regularity is constant over $\mathcal{T}$, more stable estimates can be obtained by averaging over a discrete grid $\widetilde{\mathcal{T}}$.

+The estimation methodology for directional regularity is decomposed into two steps.
+Firstly, we establish a proxy for the regularity in a given direction.
+Secondly, this proxy is directly estimated from the data.
+Formally, for a fixed angle $\beta \in [0, 2\pi)$, we define